-130 LIBERTY BUILDING DECONSTRUCTION - During the quarter ending June 30, 2009 abatement was completed and approved by the regulators for floors 2 and above.
-Abatement continues between the 1st floor and certain areas of the basement.
-The façade of the building has been removed down to the 3rd floor.
-The final implementation plan for deconstruction and was approved by all regulatory agencies in May 2009.
+130 LIBERTY BUILDING DECONSTRUCTION During the quarter ending September 30, 2009 abatement was completed and approved by the regulators through the entire building.
+The façade of the building has been removed completely.
+New fire retardant netting has been placed around the building.
+The deconstruction of 130 Liberty Street will begin in the fourth quarter of 2009. --

-PUBLIC OUTREACH AND PARTICIPATION-- PUBLIC OUTREACH AND PARTICIPATION&mdashSince April 1, 2009, 7 electronic updates (E-Updates) have been sent to subscribers (4,000 individuals) to inform them of project updates regarding 130 Liberty Street.
-LMDC has testified and provided updates regarding the project at the monthly meeting of the Community Board 1 World Trade Center Redevelopment Committee and LMCCC has hosted biweekly community construction meetings where updates were provided.
-Additionally in conjunction with New York State Assembly Speaker Sheldon Silver, LMDC has hosted monthly Community Advisory Committee Meetings providing updates to the community representatives on this project.
-In the month of May 2009 the LMDC posted the approved deconstruction plan and posted the answer to the comments received at the March 5, 2009 Public Meeting.
+PUBLIC OUTREACH AND PARTICIPATION-- PUBLIC OUTREACH AND PARTICIPATION&mdashSince July 1, 2009, 5 electronic updates (E-Updates) have been sent to subscribers (4,000 individuals) to inform them of project updates regarding 130 Liberty Street.
+LMDC has presented updates regarding the project at the monthly meeting of the Community Board 1 World Trade Center Redevelopment Committee and LMCCC has hosted biweekly community construction meetings which include updates on the 130 Liberty Street project.
+Additionally, in conjunction with New York State Assembly Speaker Sheldon Silver, LMDC has hosted monthly Community Advisory Committee Meetings providing updates to the community representatives on this project.

-Thi This Report Period Cumulative Cumulative Actual Total / Expected Low Mod Total Low Mod Total of Public Facilities 0 0 0 0/0 0/0 1/1 of Persons benefitting 0 0 0 1162/7323 5378/12798 100566/204618
+This R This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total of Public Facilities 0 0 0 0/0 0/0 1/1 of Persons benefitting 0 0 0 1162/7323 5378/12798 100566/204618

-Other Funding Sources Amount

-Other Private Funds - various \$45,000,000.00
+Other Funding SourcesAmountOther Private Funds - various\$45,000,000.00Total Other Funding Sources\$45,000,000.00

-Total Other Funding Sources \$45,000,000.00

-Admin-7700 Admin-7700
+Grantee Activity Number: Admin-7700 Activity Title: Admin-7700